darylturner/nlab/README.md

 ```
 # nlab --help
-nlab can be used to create to simulate complicated network
+nlab can be used to create complicated network topologies
-topologies and launch KVM virtual-machines with sane defaults.
+and launch KVM virtual-machines with sane defaults.
 Tap/bridge and UDP pseudo-wire topologies supported.

 Usage: